VU-BEAM-Lab/DNNBeamforming/README.md

   - It is recommended to set up a virtual environment with only the necessary packages installed.
   - The user should specify which model and test data to evaluate: i.e., change the model_path, test_data_path, and test_data_name variables as necessary
   - Example physical phantom and in vivo data are in the test_data folder. *NOTE: These mat files are saved as -v7.3 for h5 loading in python.

+## LICENSE

+Copyright 2020 Jaime Tierney, Adam Luchies, and Brett Byram

+These materials are made available under the Apache License, Version 2.0.
+For details, refer to the LICENSE file.

+## CITING

-Please cite the above referenced paper when using any of the code or data within this repository.
+Please cite the below referenced paper when using any of the code or data within this repository.

+[1] Luchies, A. C., and B. C. Byram.
+"Deep neural networks for ultrasound beamforming."
+IEEE TMI 37.9 (2018): 2010-2021.

+## ACKNOWLEDGEMENTS

 This work was supported in part by NIH grants R01EB020040 and S10OD016216-01, NSF grant IIS-175099, and by the Data Science Institute at Vanderbilt University.